 Working Capital Needs Calculator Download

 Users use this net working capital needs calculator at their own risk.
 We make no warranty or representation as to its accuracy and we are covered by the terms of our legal disclaimer, which you are deemed to have read.
 This is an example of a calculator that you might use when estimating how to calculate net working capital needs for a business financial projection.
 It is purely illustrative of an Excel working capital needs spreadsheet.
 This is not intended to reflect general standards or targets for any particular company or sector.
-If you do spot a mistake in the small business working capital needs calculator, please let us know and we will try to fix it.
+If you do spot a mistake in the small business calculator, please let us know and we will try to fix it.

 About the Author